female financial advisor talking to couple image

 • Asking questions that benefit the conversation and help inform financial planning.

-• Being digitally adaptable to client preferences (i.e., virtual meetings and preferred client communication).
+• Being adaptable to client preferences (i.e., virtual meetings and preferred client communication).

 • Providing clients with your most up-to-date contact information.

-• Setting expectations and timelines for a follow-up.
+• Setting expectations and timelines for follow-up conversations.

 Asking better questions leads to better answers.

-With better answers, you’ll have a deeper understanding of where your clients are, where they want to be, and how you can help them reach and exceed their financial goals.
-All while building their trust and confidence in your expertise as a trusted advisor, at every interaction.
+With better answers, you’ll have a deeper understanding of where your clients are, where they want to be, and how you can help them confidently pursue their financial goals.
+All while building their trust and confidence in your experience at every interaction.